“Power Wars: Inside Obama’s Post-9/11 Presidency” by Charlie Savage

 “Basically it was Washington’s decision that we need to go back in and we need to Mirandize him,” Arena told me.
 “Personally, I argued against it at first.
 I told him we didn’t need it.
 ‘Well, the exigency is passed.’
 That’s fine; I still don’t need this information to prosecute.
 But the decision was made: ‘Go back in there and use a clean team.'”

 A “clean team” is a new set of interrogators who have not participated in the first round of questioning and don’t know the details of what the defendant said earlier.
 The use of a clean team is supposed to make it harder for a defense lawyer to argue that defects with the first interrogation tainted statements made during the follow-up interrogation.
 Arena picked a counterterrorism supervisor in his field office, John Schalt, and another counterterrorism agent to go in that evening around nine, when Abdulmutallab woke up from surgery.
-The plan, Arena said, was to make small talk-How ya doing? – establish a rapport, if possible, and then eventually and casually advise him of his rights so that it would not be disruptive to the flow of conversation.
+The plan, Arena said, was to make small talk–How ya doing?–to establish a rapport, if possible, and then eventually and casually advise him of his rights so that it would not be disruptive to the flow of conversation.
 But as soon as the agents walked in, it was plain that Abdulmutallab’s window of cooperation, such as it was, had already closed.

 “He was rocking in the bed, he was praying, and he looked at them with a stone-cold look and said something to the effect that ‘I’m going to kill you,'” Arena said his agents had reported.
 “They knew right there–one of the agents told me, ‘Boss, he got his jihad back on.’
 There was no way in hell he was going to talk to us.
 I think what happened was, obviously the adrenaline wore off, he realized ‘I screwed up, I’m not with the seventy-two virgins, I’m in a burn center with the FBI, I’m screwed.’
 So he reverts back to ‘You’re the enemy.
 I’m not going to tell you anything.'”